Abortion Procedures

 Late-term abortion is a multi-day series of abortion procedures and is typically done through a lethal injection of Digoxin.
 On the first day, the woman will go into the abortion facility or hospital to begin the dilation process with seaweed sticks called laminaria.
 These sticks naturally expand after placement, and they allow access to the baby through the cervix.
 The abortionist will then use an extremely long needle to inject Digoxin into the fetus’s heart, which will cause a cardiac arrest (commonly known as a heart attack).

 On the second day, the woman will continue to be artificially dilated while still carrying the dead child.
 She will be administered Misoprostol to artificially stimulate uterine contractions.
-There may also be a second injection of Digoxin.
+There may also be a second injection of Digoxin to ensure the child is dead.
 On the third or fourth day, the mother will deliver the dead child.